Master of Philosophy

 A Master of Philosophy (MPhil or PhM; Latin Magister Philosophiae or Philosophiae Magister) is a postgraduate degree.
 The name of the degree is most often abbreviated MPhil (or, at times, as PhM in other countries).
-MPhil are awarded to postgraduate students after completing at least two years of original research, normally in the form of a thesis or dissertation.
-In many fields, the completion of a MPhil is typically required for employment as experts, or researcher.
+With a few exceptions, MPhils are awarded to postgraduate students after completing at least two years of original research, normally in the form of a thesis or dissertation.
+In many fields, the completion of a MPhil is typically required for employment as an expert or researcher.
 MPhil may also serve as a provisional enrolment for a PhD programme.

 Australia

-In Australia, the Master of Philosophy is a research degree which mirrors a Doctor of Philosophy (PhD) in breadth of research and structure.
-Candidates are assessed on the basis of a thesis.
+In Australia, the Master of Philosophy is a research degree where candidates are assessed on the basis of a thesis.
 A standard full-time degree often takes two years to complete.

-Belgium

-In Belgium, the MPhil is a special research degree, and is only awarded by selected departments of a university, mostly in the fields of arts, social sciences, archaeology, philosophy and theology.
-Admission to these programmes is highly selective and primarily aimed at those students aiming for an academic career.
-After finishing these programmes, students normally pursue a PhD programme.
+Bangladesh

+In Bangladesh, the Master of Philosophy (MPhil) is a postgraduate research degree offered by universities, including the University of Dhaka and Bangladesh Open University.
+At the University of Dhaka, the MPhil is awarded upon successful completion of prescribed coursework and research, with the programme normally extending over two academic years.
+Admission requirements are determined by the university's regulations and may include a master's degree or an equivalent qualification from a recognized university.
+Bangladesh Open University offers an MPhil programme on both a full-time and part-time basis; its regulations provide for a two-year full-time programme and a four-year part-time programme, with a thesis or research component forming part of the degree requirements.
+The University Grants Commission of Bangladesh also administers research-support and scholarship programmes that include MPhil study, reflecting the degree's place within Bangladesh's higher-education and research system.

 Canada

+A Master of Philosophy degree was offered at the University of Toronto in Canada in 1963, with the first award in 1965.

-The MPhil is offered at some Canadian universities as a two-year degree involving coursework, examinations, and practice at academic writing.
-At some institutions, successful completion leads to a guaranteed place on a PhD course with "advanced standing", reducing the length of the PhD by a year.
+The MPhil is offered at Queen's University in the Department of English as a two-year degree involving coursework, examinations, and practice at academic writing.
+Successful completion leads to a guaranteed place on a PhD course with "advanced standing", reducing the length of the PhD by a year.